nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/QpK99s9uheM/index.md

 ---
 title: Is a scrum master an agile project manager?
-description: "#shorts #shortsvideo #agile doesn't have a #projectmanager role and neither does #scrum.
-Sometimes, people think a #scrummaster is an #agileprojectmanager but they aren't."
+description: 'Discover the difference between a Scrum Master and an Agile Project Manager in this insightful video by Martin Hinshelwood. #Agile #Scrum #Shorts'
 date: 2023-05-24T07:00:23Z
 videoId: QpK99s9uheM
 url: /resources/videos/:slug